Work with XML and JSON

 ]

-Finally, to include this awards data, we just add it to our query:
+Finally, to include this awards data, you just add it to the query:

 find { FilmList } as (Film[]) -> {